-The hillfort had traditionally been considered to be a fine example of a double-banked Iron Age enclosure, but research in the 1990s by Craig Weatherhill and the Cornwall Archaeological Unit (Anna Lawson-Jones and Peter Herring) discovered that it had origins in the Bronze Age.
-The monument contains three Bronze Age ring cairns that were enclosed by a bank, considered to be of a contemporary date.
-The subsequent re-enclosure of the monument took place in the Iron Age.
-The new bank and ditch respected the earlier ritual features, which can still be seen, and this continuity very much shows the importance of Caer Bran to the people of the local area.
+The monument contains three early Bronze Age stone ring cairns, ritual monuments, that were enclosed by a bank, considered to be contemporary, around 2000 BCE.
+The subsequent re-enclosure of the monument took place in the later Iron Age, probably in the 4th or 3rd centuries BCE.
+The line of the new bank and ditch respected the earlier ritual features, which can still be seen, and this continuity indicates the continued importance of Caer Bran to the people of the local area.

 The outermost bank of the hillfort is up to 4.0m high, fronted by a wide ditch, in places some 2.0m deep, with a slight counterscarp bank to the north-east.
 The older inner rampart is a less substantial earth bank, having been extensively robbed of stone.
 The external diameter of the enclosure is approximately 115m, while the interior space is some 60m across.